-MDSec are recognised experts in Mobile Security.
+MDSec are recognised experts in mobile application security.
 Our latest edition of the Mobile Application Hacker’s Handbook [Wiley, 2015] spans 816 pages, and we run numerous global training courses on mobile security for development teams, and professional testers alike.
 This course follows chapters 1-9 of the Mobile Application Hacker’s Handbook, with a strong focus on practical attacks.
-Over the 2-day training course delivered by the lead author of the book, delegates will learn the tricks and techniques to hack mobile applications on the iOS and Android platforms.
+Over the two-day training course delivered by the lead author of the book (Dominic Chell), delegates will learn the tricks and techniques to hack mobile applications on the iOS and Android platforms.

 The course is an all-new novice to advanced level class that walks through the iOS and Android sections of the Mobile Application Hacker’s Handbook.
 It provides the most comprehensive and cutting edge guide to mobile application security, including coverage of both iOS and Android.